-As of the end of the second quarter of 2007, we determined to focus our resources on the development of our two prioritized product candidates, MN-221 for the treatment of acute exacerbations of asthma and MN-166 for the treatment of MS. However, following completion of all activities related to the Phase II clinical trial of MN-166 for the treatment of MS, we are not planning to pursue any further significant clinical development of MN-166 until such time that we secure a strategic collaboration to advance MN-166 into Phase III clinical development.
-In addition, we will limit our expenditures on the remainder of our existing product candidates to only those activities deemed necessary to maintain our license rights or maximize the value of such product candidates, if any, while pursuing a variety of initiatives to monetize such product candidates on appropriate terms.

-Given the completion of the Phase II clinical trial for MN-166 for the treatment of MS in the second quarter of 2008, we anticipate that our research and development expenses will increase with respect to MN-221 in future periods as we continue development and launch clinical trials in support of potential commercialization of this product candidate and decrease with respect to MN-166 in future periods as we will limit expenditures on this product candidate to those development activities deemed necessary, if any, to maximize its value for purposes of securing a partner for Phase III clinical development.
-Beyond MN-221 and MN-166, we expect that research and development expenses will decrease or otherwise remain low for the remainder of our existing product candidates in future periods, as we will limit expenditures on these product candidates to those development activities deemed necessary, if any, to maintain our license rights or maximize their value for purposes of monetizing such product candidates.
+As of the end of the second quarter of 2007, we determined to focus our resources on the development of our two prioritized product candidates, MN-221 for the treatment of acute exacerbations of asthma and MN-166 for the treatment of MS. However, following completion of the Phase II clinical trial of MN-166 for the treatment of MS in the second quarter of 2008, we have not undertaken, nor do we plan to undertake, any further significant clinical development of MN-166 until such time that we secure a strategic collaboration to advance MN-166 into Phase III clinical development.
+We anticipate that our research and development expenses will increase with respect to MN-221 in future periods as we continue development and launch clinical trials in support of potential commercialization of this product candidate and decrease with respect to MN-166 in future periods as we will limit expenditures on this product candidate to those development activities deemed necessary, if any, to maximize its value for purposes of securing a partner for Phase III clinical development.
+However, at this time, due to the risks inherent in the clinical development process and given the early stage of our MN-221 product development program, we are unable to estimate with any certainty the costs that we will incur in the continued development of such product candidate for potential commercialization.